What are Workflows?

 Example: Invoice Processing Workflow

-Here’s a common workflow pattern for processing invoices:- Start node accepts the invoice PDF
+Here’s a common workflow pattern for processing invoices:- Start block accepts the invoice PDF

-- Extract node pulls out vendor, amount, date, line items
+- Extract block pulls out vendor, amount, date, line items

-- HIL node flags low-confidence extractions for human review
+- HIL block flags low-likelihood extractions for human review

 Example: Multi-Document Classification Workflow